jackun/USBqemu-wheel/README.md

 Building
 ==========

+On Windows:

+	cd some/where/USBqemu-wheel
+	mkdir build
+	cd build
+	cmake .. -G"Visual Studio 14"
+	cmake --build . --config Release
+	cmake --build . --target install

+or optionally specify where PCSX2 plugin folder is

+	cmake -DCMAKE_INSTALL_PREFIX=some\where\pcsx2\plugins -P cmake_install.cmake

-Enable multilib and install gcc-multilib (and g++-multilib if it didn't already).
+On 64bit OSs, enable multilib and install gcc-multilib (and g++-multilib if it didn't already).

 On Arch linux, basically: